mbadolato/iTerm2-Color-Schemes/README.md

 The Gruvbox Dark  theme was created by [morhetz](https://github.com/morhetz) and added by [mcchrish](https://github.com/mcchrish)

+The Ayu and Ayu Light  themes were created by [alebcay](https://github.com/alebcay)

 If there are other color schemes you'd like to see included, drop me a line!

 ## Extra